4.02 Employment of Full-time Personnel - Updated 3/4/15See version history

 H. Commitments to or quotations of salary will not be made during interviews, and only those questions justified by standard job requirements and job qualifications will be asked.

 I. A selection will be made from the applicants, or the Human Resources analyst will be notified so that additional recruitment efforts might be undertaken.
-If a selection is made, the immediate administrator will establish a proposed salary and starting date for the recommended applicant with the Director of Compensation and Benefits prior to submission to the Unit Vice President.
+If a selection is made, the immediate administrator will establish a proposed salary and starting date for the recommended applicant with the Executive Director Compensation and Benefits prior to submission to the Unit Vice President.
 Salaries above entry level and those deviating from policy must have a "Salary Exception Form" that includes the approval of the Unit Vice President.
 Any salary above the first quartile of the salary schedule for faculty and for director-level and above positions must also have the approval of the President.
-Salary for faculty will be determined by established College practices.
+Salary for faculty will be determined by established college practices.

 J. The immediate administrator will recommend the applicant to be employed by submitting to the Human Resources analyst (via the applicant tracking system) a request to create an offer.
 The immediate administrator will also be required to submit to the Human Resources analyst a copy of the questions used during the interview(s), completed reference check forms for the candidate, and the "Salary Exception Form" when appropriate (see Section III.
 I).